rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 102. Update app.js with cookie parser.s
 103. Swagger UI installed using point 13 above.
 104. Now you can go to {{url}}api-docs/ to see swagger documentetion
+105. Install new package to download report using point 14 above